This Playbook includes the following sections, select a heading to jump to that section.

 How can you learn in our distracting, digital world?
 Well, not so much.
 That's why you need to explode the myth of multitasking and embrace periods of uninterrupted deep work, thought and learning.

-Double-Loop Learning allows you to reflect on your experiences and challenge your mental models to learn more deeply.
+Also building on the Scientific Method, Double-Loop Learning allows you to reflect on your experiences and challenge your mental models to learn more deeply.
+Rather than just learning the most obvious, contextual lessons, this model encourages you to dig deeper and challenge/ update your mental models with cycles of experience and reflection.